g3835998/FLewChainsGeneration/README.md

 $ julia
 ```

-If you want to make use of multi-thread execution, add the `-t` option specifying the number `n` of cores to be used.
-Here's and example for launching the session using 8 cores:
+If you want to make use of multi-thread execution, add the `-t` option specifying the number `n` of threads to be used.
+Here's and example for launching the session using 8 threads:

 ```
 $ julia -t 8